binxio/ec2-elastic-ip-manager/README.md

-# AWS Auto Scaling Group Elastic IP manager
+# AWS Elastic IP manager
-The asg-elastic-ip-manager, manages the assignment of a pool of Elastic IP addresses to instances of an auto scaling group.
+The elastic-ip-manager, manages the assignment of a pool of Elastic IP addresses to instances.
 When the instance is terminated, the elastic ip address is removed.
-When an instance is added to the auto scaling group, an elastic ip is assigned to it.
+When a new instance is started, an elastic ip is assigned to it.

 ## Who does it work?
-The manager will listen to all auto scaling group events.
-When an instance is launched in an auto scaling group tagged `asg-elastic-ip-manager-pool`, it will assign a free elastic ip addresses with the same tag and tag value.
+The manager will listen to all EC2 instance state change notifications.
+When an instance with the tag `elastic-ip-manager-pool` reaches the state running, it will assign a free elastic ip addresses with the same tag and tag value.

-1. create a pool of Elastic IP addresses
+1. deploy the elastic-ip-manager
-2. tag the auto scaling group to be managed
+2. create a pool of Elastic IP addresses
-3. deploy the asg-elastic-ip-manager
+3. create an auto scaling group

 ## Create a pool of Elastic IP addresses
-Create a pool of elastic ip addresses, by apply the tag `asg-elastic-ip-manager` to them.
+Create a pool of elastic ip addresses, and tag them with an `elastic-ip-manager-pool` value:
 ```
   EIPBastionPoolTags:
     Type: Custom::Tag